tymyrddin/purple/source/docs/ai-security/integration.md

 which downstream systems, through which paths, and with what accumulated effect.
 That picture is rarely drawn in advance and often only assembled after a failure that required tracing it.

+The concrete fields that carry AI influence across system boundaries are specific: the fraud score field in an account record, the risk tier value in a shared feature store, the classification event payload on an internal event bus.
+Shaping one of these fields upstream propagates to every downstream system that reads it.

 ## Why relational failures are hard to spot

 Individual components produce no anomalous signals.
 Each is doing what it is designed to do.
 The failure